TRUFAMANIA

 Macroscopic characters:

-Ascomata: hypogeous, irregular in form, lobed, sulcate, sometimes flattened, with a conspicuous basal cavity, 1-4 cm in size (as an exception 6 cm), brown-orangish just when removed from the earth, then ochre or brown, smooth in appearance but minutely papillose under the lens
+Ascomata: hypogeous, irregular in form, lobed, sulcate, sometimes flattened, with a conspicuous basal cavity, 1–4 cm in size (exceptionally up to 6 cm), brownish-orange immediately after removal from the soil, then ochre or brown, smooth in appearance but minutely papillose under the lens.

 Gleba: hard, solid, brown-ochre, reddish brown at maturity, marbled with yellowish, branching veins which often arise from the base and are radially arranged.

-Odour: more or less intense according to truffe ripen, tuber-like, sometimes garlicky, unpleasant at full maturity.
-Easily detectable by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.).
+Odour: variable in intensity depending on ripeness, truffle-like, sometimes garlicky, unpleasant at full maturity.
+Readily detectable by truffle dogs, the truffle beetle (Leiodes cinnamomea) and truffle flies (Suillia spp.).

 Habitat

 Calcareous soils, associated with deciduous trees and conifers.
-Tuber excavatum is a very common truffle.
-They ripen throughout the year if conditions are favorable.
-We find ripe truffless under oaks in summer and winter, up to 1600 metres of altitude.
+Tuber excavatum is a very common species.
+Ripe specimens can be found throughout the year when conditions are favourable, including under oaks in both summer and winter, up to 1,600 metres altitude.

 Notes:

-Tuber excavatum Vittadini var. sulphureum G. & L. Riousset has a sulfur yellow peridium.
-It ripen in spring.
+Tuber excavatum Vittadini var. sulphureum G. & L. Riousset has a sulphur-yellow peridium.
+It ripens in spring.

-Tuber excavatum Vittadini forma monticellianum (Vittadini) Ceruti; = Tuber lapideum Mattirolo, has an ochre peridium with shades of gray and green olive and a purplish brown gleba.
+Tuber excavatum Vittadini forma monticellianum (Vittadini) Ceruti; = Tuber lapideum Mattirolo, has an ochre peridium with shades of grey and olive green, and a purplish-brown gleba.

-Tuber fulgens Quélet 1880 (= Tuber excavatum subsp. fulgens (Quélet) Fisher 1897) is similar to Tuber excavatum but most of spores are globoses.
+Tuber fulgens Quélet 1880 (= Tuber excavatum subsp. fulgens (Quélet) Fisher 1897) is similar to Tuber excavatum but most spores are globose.

 Tuber excavatum spores